 From what started as a simple wish to build a school for a remote mountain village, Shanta Foundation has reached over 8,500 people in 11 villages through a collaborative and multifaceted approach to community development.

-Shanta’s partnerships with Myanmar’s ethnic villages produce sustainable results by developing:
+For less than $18 per person annually, Shanta’s partnerships with Myanmar’s ethnic villages produce sustainable results by developing:

 • Participatory leadership